 When you pass away there is an order of priority as to how things are paid.
 Funeral expenses typically come first.
 Afterwards, it will cover estate administration expenses (ie. hiring an accountant to help with the process).
 Once these expenses are covered, then debts will be paid.
 Once debts are accounted for, specific gifts will be paid out, followed by the residue (the pool of assets you divide up by percentage).

-If your debts exceed your assets, your estate becomes insolvent - it cannot afford to pay off all the debts.
+If your debts exceed your assets and you do not have enough money to pay debts, your estate becomes insolvent—it cannot afford to pay off all the debts.
 Just like if you claim bankruptcy while alive, an insolvent estate means your creditors will not receive full payment

 Debts are always paid in priority order (certain debtors have a legal right to payment first over others), and often partial debts will be paid (for example if debts total $150,000 and the estate is only valued at $100,000, a portion of debts owing will be paid).